uga-libraries/hub-monitoring/README.md

 The tests mostly use files stored in the repo (test_data) as input.
 Preservation metadata files may be missing if they are not needed for a test or have fake data to give the needed variations for the test.

+A few tests are for errors caused by path length, which could not be replicated in our current computing environment.
+Instead, there are tests to use with real data in Hub.
+They are commented out by default and indicate what information to provide for them to work.

 For quicker development the tests for format_list.py all use the same input test data.
 It is the common data variations, but is not explicitly testing for all possible variations.